freeCodeCamp/learn-sql-by-building-a-student-database-part-2/TUTORIAL.md

 ### 2270.1

 From there, you could put them in a specific order if you wanted or limit the results to a certain number among other things.
-Lastly, use the join to get the rows needed if you were asked to get the first name and major for students whose `first_name`, or the `major`, contains `ri`.
+Lastly, use the most efficient 'JOIN' to join the tables you would need if you were asked to get the first name and major for students whose `first_name`, or the `major`, contains `ri`.
+Only join the tables for now, don't use any other conditions.

 #### HINTS